SHOATS

 The following entries represent our best attempt to remember what we already knew.

-Sport is not invented.
-It is revealed.
+Sport is revealed, not invented.

 Do not mistake novelty for origin.
 Spikeball is not a sport; it is a symptom.